Animal cognition: Methods

 The acceleration of research on animal cognition in the last 50 years or so has led to a rapid expansion in the variety of species studied and methods employed.
 The remarkable behavior of large-brained animals such as primates and cetacea have claimed special attention, but all sorts of animals large and small (birds, fish, ants, bees, and others) have been brought into the laboratory or observed in carefully controlled field studies.
 In the laboratory, animals push levers, pull strings, dig for food, swim in water mazes, or respond to images on computer screens to get information for discrimination, attention, memory, and categorization experiments.
 Careful field studies explore memory for food caches, navigation by stars, communication, tool use, identification of conspecifics, and many other matters.
 Studies often focus on the behavior of animals in their natural environments and discuss the putative function of the behavior for the propagation and survival of the species.
 These developments reflect an increased cross-fertilization from related fields such as ethology and behavioral ecology.
 Contributions from behavioral neuroscience are beginning to clarify the physiological substrate of some inferred mental process.

 Some researchers have made effective use of a Piagetian methodology, taking tasks which human children are known to master at different stages of development and investigating which of them can be performed by particular species.
 Others have been inspired by concerns for animal welfare and the management of domestic species; for example, Temple Grandin has harnessed her unique expertise in animal welfare and the ethical treatment of farm livestock to highlight underlying similarities between humans and other animals.
 From a methodological point of view, one of the main risks in this sort of work is anthropomorphism, the tendency to interpret an animal's behavior in terms of human feelings, thoughts, and motivations.

 Research questions

 The common chimpanzee can use tools.
 This individual is using a stick to get food.

 Human and non-human animal cognition have much in common, and this is reflected in the research summarized below; most of the headings found here might also appear in an article on human cognition.
 Of course, research in the two also differs in important respects.
 Notably, much research with humans either studies or involves language, and much research with animals is related directly or indirectly to behaviors important to survival in natural settings.
 Following are summaries of some of the major areas of research in animal cognition.

+Evolutionary approaches to animal cognition have emphasized that learning and other cognitive abilities are shaped by the structure of environmental change.
+The predictability and timescale of ecological variation are considered key determinants of when learning should evolve, and recent syntheses have highlighted the need for standardized measures of environmental change to better connect theoretical models with empirical systems.